Dr Catherine Pearce

 Boarding school trauma

-People seek counselling and psychotherapy for many different reasons.
+People seek psychoanalysis, psychotherapy and counselling for many different reasons.
 Some people come because they have feelings they have difficulty coping with, or because they feel low or depressed or seem to have no feelings at all.
 Others suffer from anxiety or may feel compelled to do things which are restricting their lives.
 Some may have physical symptoms which do not respond to medical treatment.
 Others find it difficult to form long-term or meaningful relationships.
 Some are struggling with a life situation which has become intolerable, and want help in coping with it.
 Many people may just feel empty or ‘stuck’, or that their lives lack meaning or fulfillment.

-What is psychodynamic counselling?
+What are psychoanalysis, psychoanalytic psychotherapy and psychodynamic counselling?

-Theory suggests that our personalities are not purely determined by our genes, but are influenced by our early experiences and relationships.
+Theory and research suggests that our personalities are not purely determined by our genes, but are influenced by our early experiences and relationships.
 These experiences lead to the formation of behaviour patterns and feelings of which we are not consciously aware but which cause internal conflict, influence new relationships and cause us to act out familiar roles.
 These unconscious patterns may underlie the problems and symptoms we suffer from in later life.
 They are difficult to see for ourselves, without the help of another person.

-Counselling is a unique and often profound experience that can lead not only to the alleviation of symptoms and removal of difficulties; it can also lead to long-term change in the way we live our lives and feel about ourselves and others.
+Therapy is a unique and often profound experience that can lead not only to the alleviation of symptoms and removal of difficulties; it can also lead to long-term change in the way we live our lives and feel about ourselves and others.

 What will happen in the first meeting(s)?

-How long should I come for counselling?
+How long should I come for therapy?